 This salad is the best.
-It's basically a cheats/easy version of sushi - you get all the classic sushi flavours (crispy nori sheets, crunchy veggies, salty soy sauce...), but none of the extra prep time.
-Making sushi the traditional way is fun, and once you get the hang of it, it doesn't have to take too long either.
+It's basically a cheats/easy version of sushi - you get all the classic sushi flavours (crispy nori sheets, crunchy veggies, salty soy sauce...), but none of the extra prep time that comes with making it from scratch.
+Making sushi the traditional way is definitely fun (and once you get the hang of it, it doesn't have to take too long either!.
 However, this is a far speedier version that can totally fit into busier schedules where you don't have too much time to spend in the kitchen.

 Like making regular sushi, you need a few base ingredients to prepare this salad (rice and nori sheets), and then you can jazz it up with all of your sushi favourites!
-For this recipe I often use smoked salmon for my protein source, because it's both tasty and easy (usually you can buy it vacuum packed and ready-to-go at the supermarket), as well as edamame beans - they pack a hefty plant-based protein punch of around 17g protein/cup, which is almost the same as a protein shake.
-For an alternative, feel free to sub for Teriyaki chicken or tuna though - they would all be delicious.
+For this recipe I liked smoked salmon for my protein source, because it's both tasty and easy (usually you can buy it vacuum packed and ready-to-go at the supermarket), as well as edamame beans - they pack a hefty plant-based protein punch of around 17g protein/cup, which is almost the same as a protein shake.
+But tinned tuna, salmon and chicken work great too.

 Nutrient spotlight: iodine

 Our typical New Zealand diet is often low in iodine, which is an essential mineral that helps our thyroid gland to function normally.
 The thyroid gland is often referred to as at the "master" gland of the body - it controls some key hormones, which help regulate our metabolism and controls many bodily functions.
 For good health we want to keep our thyroid happy and working like clockwork.

 NZ soil is generally low in iodine - and if our soils are low, this means our locally grown produce will be too.
 While many companies will often add iodine back into processed foods and salt, known as fortifying, some of the richest sources are marine, e.g. seaweed, seafood and fish.